ReCoded-Org/curriculum-backend-readings/module3-crud-and-data-models/r3-model-view-controller/README.md

 ### Controllers

 Controllers are the layer between the Model and the View. the views can use the controllers to `add`, `read`, `delete`, ...etc data.
+In controllers, you can write the functionality & logic to develop dynamic web applications.
+It takes the data request from the views & sends it to the model and sends the response back to the views.
 The naming convention for the model files is: `name-here-controller.js`.

 Here is an example: